Complexity of Shift Bribery in Committee Elections: Introduction

 For single-winner elections, \textsc{Shift Bribery} is a relatively easy problem.
 Specifically, it is polynomial-time solvable for the $t$-Approval rules.
-For the Borda rule, for which it is $\np$-hard, there are a good polynomial-time approximation algorithm~\cite{EF10} and exact $\fpt$ algorithms~\cite{BCFNN14}.
+For the Borda rule, for which it is $\np$-hard, there is a good polynomial-time approximation algorithm~\cite{EF10} and there are exact $\fpt$ algorithms~\cite{BCFNN16}.
 In the multiwinner setting the situation is quite different.
 The main findings of our research are as follows (see also \autoref{table:results} in \autoref{sec:shift-bribery}):

 \begin{enumerate} \item The computational complexity of \textsc{Shift Bribery} for multiwinner rules strongly depends on the setting.
-In general, for the cases of few candidates we find $\fpt$ algorithms while for the cases where the preferred candidate is shifted by few positions only we find hardness results (even though these cases are often easy in the single-winner setting).
+In general, for the cases of few candidates we find exact $\fpt$ algorithms while for the cases where the preferred candidate is shifted by few positions only we find hardness results (even though these cases are often easy in the single-winner setting).

 \item The computational complexity for the case of few voters most strongly depends on the underlying scoring rule.
 Generally, for the rules based on $t$-Approval scores the complexity of \textsc{Shift Bribery} tends to be lower than for analogous rules based on Borda scores.